Ghost-Recon131/FP-a2-s3843790/README.md

 2. EmployeeModel: Provides constructor & getters used by EmployeeDAO

-3. LoginModel: Provides login functionality
+3. LoginModel: Provides helping methods to LoginController.
+Also allows other classes to get the current user's role and ID.

 4. RegisterModel: Provides additional SQL queries and supporting methods to RegisterController